 Parents of summer-born children may also seek a place for their child outside normal age group i.e. entry to reception a year later than normal, for example if the child may naturally have fallen into a lower age group if it were not for being born prematurely.
-Parents choosing part-time or deferred entry or wishing to delay entry to the reception year must contact the Headteacher.
+Parents are entitled to request part-time attendance until their child reaches compulsory school age, please contact the Headteacher to discuss further.